Tazri/rnext/README.md

-# Module 4 : 4.12 - You Might Not Need an Effect - Initial Three Examples
+# Module 4 : 4.13 - You Might Not Need an Effect - More Three Examples

-**There are two common cases in which you don’t need Effects:**

-- You don’t need Effects to transform data for rendering.
-- You don’t need Effects to handle user events.
-- Updating state based on props or state
-- Resetting all state when a prop changes
-- Adjusting some state when a prop changes
+> When you’re not sure whether some code should be in an Effect or in an event handler, ask yourself why this code needs to run.
+Use Effects only for code that should run because the component was displayed to the user.